FarruhShahidi/REST-API-with-Flask-Connexion/README.md

 2. In this part I  added the ability to save changes made through the REST API to a database using [SQLAlchemy](https://www.sqlalchemy.org/) and showed how to serialize  that data for the REST API using [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).

+3. The last part takes scalability into consideration.
+More precisely, I build more tables and relate them to each other using [one-to-many](https://en.wikipedia.org/wiki/One-to-many_(data_model)) relationship.
+This was achieved by SQLAlchemy](https://www.sqlalchemy.org/) again.

 References: